chains-project/bacardi/results/results_baseline_cot/deepseek-deepseek-chat/38c9915f0cfdf0c1a2b17c3c6f283c23a0aac0cf/patches/patch1/responses/Wallet.java_response.txt

         //  b) If the transaction makes the balance of the wallet negative,
         //  it is ignored;
         //  c) If the transaction is positive and it’s absent in the paying
-        //  wallet (which exists at the node), it is ignored; If the paying
+        //  wallet (which exists at the node), it’s ignored; If the paying
         //  wallet doesn’t exist at the node, the transaction is ignored;
         @Override
         public Wallet merge(final Wallet other) throws IOException {